umbibio/ConvNNet4TEM/README.md

   - `--batch_size` type=int.
 Your typical batch size, but this time I suggest using number that is divisible by 8 without any remainder.
 Example: '16'
   - `--kernel_size` type=int.
 Kernel size of convolutions layers, must be the same as at training step.
 Example: 5.
   - `--threshold` type=float.
 IoU threshold for visualizations.
 Example: 0.5.

+ # Python instructions:
+ If you do not want to use docker, you can install requirements manually.
+ I can confirm code being runnable with these libraries and corresponding versions: `openslide-tools v3.4.1, python3-openslide v1.1.1-2, python v3.6.7`, you can install these via `apt-get install`.
+Specific to python3 are: `opencv-python v4.5.3.56, Pillow v8.3.1, openslide-python v1.1.2`, you can install these via `pip3 install`.
+If you want all the details you can look at [EM_Dockerfile](https://github.com/AlexZhurkevich/Drug-prediction-with-Electromagnetic-Data/blob/main/EM_Dockerfile) and check what I am installing in docker image.